AaravShaurya/COMP350-Team-Infinity/README.md

 ### Notes
 1) Excel Import Issues: If the Excel import doesn’t work, reinstall the necessary dependencies from the documentation.
 Delete any .shl and .val files that may have been created.
-2) Gmail Credentials: Contact the project admin team for updated Gmail credentials if necessary.
+2) Gmail Credentials: Contact the project admin team for updated Gmail credentials of easemyvote@gmail.com if necessary.
-3) Domain Adjustments: Ensure the email domain is set correctly (e.g., krea.edu.in instead of krea-ac.in if needed).
+3) Domain Adjustments: We have updated the email validation logic to include the professor's email domain.
+Hence instead of filtering out 'krea.ac.in', we are only filtering out emails with just 'krea'.
+This change ensures that both students and the professor can access the website.

 ### Troubleshooting
 1) If you encounter issues with email sending, check the environment variables for accuracy.